Kanban Inventory Management: what it is and how it works

 With the simplest version of Kanban inventory management (there are different types), the material is reordered only when the operator picks up the last piece from the container in use: once the last piece has been picked up, the operator must detach the kanban card on the now empty container and deliver it to the supplier process.
 The supplier will restore the consumed material according to the information reported on the card itself (e.g. quantity of pieces, container and to which it must be delivered).

-• The operator removes the last handle from the container.
+1. The operator removes the last handle from the yellow container type A.

-• The operator detaches the Kanban card from the now empty container and send the card to the supplier process
+2. The operator detaches the Kanban card from the now empty container and send the card to the supplier process, in this case the warehouse

-• The supplier process, i.e. the warehouse, prepares the container following the instructions on the kanban card and applies the Kanban card on the new container itself
+3. The supplier process, in this case the warehouse, prepares the container following the instructions on the kanban card and applies the Kanban card on the new container itself

 Kanban Inventory Management